pipo02mix/why_k8s_can_make_our_life_easier/steps/0/README.md

 $ kubectl apply -f registry.yaml
 ```

-Now with this command we get the registry pod name
+Now we need to expose the registry outside the VMs in order to push the images we generate in our host.

 ```
 $ export REGISTRY_POD=$(kubectl get pods --namespace kube-system -l k8s-app=kube-registry-upstream \